Columbus College of Art and Design: Presidency of Dr. Melanie Corn: 2016–present

 In December 2015, CCAD's board of trustees named Dr. Melanie Corn as the school's new president.
 She is the first woman to serve as president in the university's 140-year history, and is one of only six women serving as president among the AICAD member institutions.

 Academics

-CCAD awards a Bachelor of Fine Arts degree in 11 undergraduate majors.
-It also awards two graduate degrees: a multidisciplinary Master of Fine Arts degree in Visual Arts and Master of Professional Studies in User Experience Design.
+CCAD awards a Bachelor of Fine Arts degree in 9 undergraduate majors.
+It also awards one graduate degree: a Master of Professional Studies in User Experience Design.

 Community classes

-Through its Saturday Morning Art Classes, Creative Summer Workshops, and College Preview program, the college offers a wide variety of community classes for all ages, including children and youth grades 1–12 and adults.
+Through its Saturday Morning Art Classes, Evening Art Classes, Creative Summer Workshops, and College Preview program, the college offers a wide variety of community classes for all ages, including children and youth in grades 1–12 and adults.

 Accreditation

 CCAD is accredited by the National Association of Schools of Art and Design (NASAD) and the Higher Learning Commission.

 Student life

 CCAD has a diverse student body that comes from a variety of ethnic, national, and socioeconomic backgrounds.
-Its 17-acre urban campus is located in the heart of downtown Columbus, and is in walking distance to the Columbus Museum of Art.
+Its 17-acre urban campus is located in the heart of downtown Columbus and is within walking distance to the Columbus Museum of Art.
 Partly because of CCAD's renowned fashion design program, in 2012 Columbus was ranked by Bloomberg as the third most fashionable city in the United States.